-42 Constitution of the California Valley Me-Wuk Tribe of the Sheep Ranch Rancheria 44 Camornia vancy Mc-Wax 1115c of the Sheep Kanen Kaneneria 46 matters are governed and administered by that Tribal Council (Article III, IV, and V).
+42 Constitution of the California Valley Me-Wuk Tribe of the Sheep Ranch Rancheria 44 46 matters are governed and administered by that Tribal Council (Article III, IV, and V).
 The Tribe has a Court System (Article VI) for resolving disputes and enforcing Ordinances.
-The Constitution describes procedures for the Removal of Officers on the Tribal Council 48 and filling Vacancies (Article IX), for Initiatives and Referenda (Article XI), for the Civil Rights of its Members (Article XIV), and for making Amendments to this Constitution (Article XVI), among other provisions.
+The Constitution describes procedures for the Removal of Officers on the Tribal Council and filling Vacancies (Article IV) for Initiatives and Reference (Article IV) for the Civil 48 and filling Vacancies (Article IX), for Initiatives and Referenda (Article XI), for the Civil Rights of its Members (Article XIV), and for making Amendments to this Constitution (Article XVI), among other provisions.
 50 Articles of Organization 52 ARTICLE I - Territory and Jurisdiction 54 Section 1.
 Territory.
 The territory of The Tribe shall include, to the fullest extent possible and consistent with federal law, all lands, water, property, airspace, surface and 56 subsurface rights and other natural resources in which The Tribe now has or in the future will have any interest and which are owned by the United States for the exclusive or 58 non-exclusive benefit of The Tribe or for individual members, excepting any rights-of-way.
 60 62 Section 2.
 Jurisdiction.
 Except as prohibited by federal law, The Tribe shall have jurisdiction over all tribal members and all persons, subjects, property, and activities which occur within its territory, as defined above, in Section 1 of this Article.
-Apart from the limitations that are imposed herein, there shall be no other limits on The Tribe to everying 64 limitations that are imposed herein, there shall be no other limits on The Tribe to exercise its jurisdiction according to its inherent sovereignty.
+Apart from the limitations that are imposed herein, there shall be no other limits on The Tribe to exercise 64 its jurisdiction according to its inherent sovereignty.
 66 Section 3 - Headquarters.
 The headquarters of the Tribe is the site of the Tribe's historic 68 Rancheria at Sheep Ranch, California.
 However, the Tribal Council may relocate the Tribe's headquarters to another location owned by the Tribe in fee or owned by the United States in trust or otherwise on behalf of the Tribe.
-70 States in trust of otherwise on behalf of the Tribe.
-ARTICLE II - Membership 72 11111111111111111111111111111111111111 74 The Membership of the California Valley Me-Wuk Tribe of the Sheep Ranch Rancheria shall be derived as follows: 76 Section 1.
+70 ARTICLE II - Membership 72 • 74 The Membership of the California Valley Me-Wuk Tribe of the Sheep Ranch Rancheria shall be derived as follows: 76 Section 1.
 Membership by Inherited Rights 78 The Putative Members.
 Those individuals, who are identified in the April 2007, Public Notices of the BIA, is a Member of the Tribe.
 80 Census of 1929.
 Any individual, who is named on the "Indian Census Roll" for the County of Calaveras which is dated June 30, 1929 and was taken by L.A.
 Dorrington, 82 Superintendent of the Bureau of Indian Affairs (BIA), or a lineal descendant, thereof, is a